Alexandroupolis Mosque

 The Mosque of Alexandroupolis (Τζαμί Αλεξανδρούπολης, Dedeağaç Camii) is an Ottoman-era mosque in the town of Alexandroupolis, Western Thrace, in Greece.
 Like most mosques in Thrace, it is open for worship and serves the small Muslim community of the town.
 The entrance to the mosque is in the north side of Kassandras Street.

 Description

 History

 The mosque has stood for longer than Alexandroupolis has been a town, its construction dated to before 1895.
 According to a plaque above its door, the mosque was opened in 1906.
-On its grounds originally stood a madrasa (Islamic school), but it now now just the mosque stands surrounded by other buildings.
+On its grounds originally stood a madrasa (Islamic school), but now just the mosque stands surrounded by other buildings.
 It has been destroyed by arson twice during the 20th century, most recently in 1993, and each time its rebuilding was financed by the Greek government.
 The first was during the Bulgarian occupation of the town, and the second in 1993, by person or persons unknown.

 The mosque, which is built next to a Muslim minority primary school, is still used regularly by the local Muslim community.
 The mosque has also been subjected to attacks by right wing nationalists, the most recent of which occurred in 2014.